juliangav/www.julian.is/_posts/2016-10-25-smashingconf-barcelona-2016-day-1.md

 ---

-I've made it all the way out to Barcelona for my second <a href="http://smashingconf.com" target="_blank">SmashingConf</a>.
+I've made it all the way out to Barcelona for my second <a href="http://smashingconf.com" target="_blank" rel="noopener">SmashingConf</a>.
 I've attended plenty of conferences in the states but I wanted to learn something new in regards to both culture and web design.
 Needless to say, the first day at SmashingConf and my second day in Barcelona did not fall short of expectations.

 Below are some of the notes I've taken during the first day of talks.
 Keep in mind that these notes weren't edited and they were added just as they were jotted down.
 Some information may be missing (I didn't jot everything down); if I've misquoted something or something needs fixing, please let me know and I'll address.
 Enjoy!

 <h2>Marcin Wichary - To Hell for Type</h2>
-<a href="https://twitter.com/mwichary" target="_blank">@mwichary</a>
+<a href="https://twitter.com/mwichary" target="_blank" rel="noopener">@mwichary</a>

 <h3>Talk Notes</h3>
 <ul><li>Poland did not have it’s own keyboards when computers began hitting mainstream.
 Most of the computers in Poland were individually imported from other countries (main the USA). </li>